ibm-cloud-docs/satellite/hosts.md

 1. **Remove**: As you work with {{site.data.keyword.cloud_notm}} services that your hosts are assigned to, you might notice that an update is available.
 For example, when you list worker nodes in a {{site.data.keyword.openshiftlong_notm}} cluster, you might see an `update available` message.
 For the {{site.data.keyword.satelliteshort}} location control plane, you see available updates when you list hosts.
 When an update is available, you have a few options.
    * **Replace the host by assigning extra hosts**: Make sure that your {{site.data.keyword.cloud_notm}} service or the control plane has enough compute capacity to continue running your workloads by [assigning extra hosts to your service or control plane](#host-assign) before you remove the host that needs to be updated.
 If you do not have extra hosts available, consider [attach hosts](#attach-hosts) and then assigning them.
    *  **Reload the host that needs to be updated**: To reload and update your host, you must first [remove the host](/docs/satellite?topic=satellite-hosts#host-remove) from your {{site.data.keyword.satelliteshort}} location.
 Any workloads that run on the host are automatically scheduled onto remaining hosts if possible.
-2. **Reload**: After your host is removed from your {{site.data.keyword.satelliteshort}} location, follow the guidance from your infrastructure provider to update and reload the operating system.
+2. **Reload**: After your host is removed from your {{site.data.keyword.satelliteshort}} location, follow the guidance from your infrastructure provider to reload the operating system.
 For example, you might perform maintenance on the machine in your on-prem data center.
 After you reload the host machine, you can SSH into the host machine again, which was previously disabled while the host was assigned to a {{site.data.keyword.satelliteshort}} resource.
 3. **Attach**: To reuse the host, [attach the host](/docs/satellite?topic=satellite-hosts#attach-hosts) back to your {{site.data.keyword.satelliteshort}} location.
 4. **Assign**: [Assign the host](/docs/satellite?topic=satellite-hosts#host-assign) back to your {{site.data.keyword.satelliteshort}} resource, such as a {{site.data.keyword.openshiftlong_notm}} cluster.
 As part of the bootstrapping process, the latest images and {{site.data.keyword.openshiftshort}} version that matches the cluster master is updated for your host and SSH access to the host is removed.